ryanhefner/next-meta/src/schema/README.md

 ## Type Safety

-All schema types are fully typed with TypeScript.
-The `data` prop will be type-checked based on the `type` prop you provide.
+All schema types are fully typed with TypeScript:

+- **Predefined types**: Full type checking and autocomplete out of the box
+- **Other types**: Import from `schema-dts` and use `satisfies` for type checking

+The component enforces type safety - you cannot pass invalid schema data.
+This ensures your structured data always conforms to Schema.org specifications.

 ## Examples